electricimp/Builder/README.md

 ## Reproducible Artifacts ##

-It is possible to save the build configuration used for preprocessing a source file &mdash; references to the concrete versions of GitHub files and libraries that are used, and to Builder variable definitions &mdash; and preprocess the source file again later with the saved configuration.
+It is possible to save the build configuration used for preprocessing a source file &mdash; references to the concrete versions of GitHub files and libraries that are used, and Builder variable definitions which are used &mdash; and preprocess the source file again later with the saved configuration.

 ### GitHub Files: Dependencies ###

 `--save-dependencies [<path_to_file>]` and `--use-dependencies [<path_to_file>]` options are used to save and to reuse, respectively, references to concrete versions of GitHub files and libraries.
 The references are saved in a JSON file.
-If a file is not specified, Builder will attempt to read a `dependencies.json` file from the local directory.
+If a file name is not specified, the `dependencies.json` file in the local directory is used.
 Every reference consists of GitHub file URL and Git Blob ID (Git Blob SHA).
-For more information, please see [the Git Manual](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) and [the GitA API](https://developer.github.com/v3/git/blobs/).
+For more information, please see [the Git Manual](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) and [the Git API](https://developer.github.com/v3/git/blobs/).

 **Note** It is possible to obtain the Git Blob ID of a GitHub file using the following *git* command: `git hash-object <path_to_file>`